sinanbekar/browser-extension-react-typescript-starter/README.md

 ## Features

 - **Instant HMR** (hot reload)[^1]
+- Write once run on any browser
 - Global Redux support with persist option.
 Effortless communication between content, background, popup, options, and more pages.
 - Provides a basic content example and popup, options, and welcome pages with all React
 - Latest Manifest V3 support
+- Manifest V2 support (beta)
 - Dynamic manifest.json
 - Includes ESLint configured to work with TypeScript and Prettier
 - Includes stylelint and commitlint configured